-Only Nickel Metal Hybrid, Lipo or LiFePo batteries are permitted as a propulsion pack.
+5. Only Nickel Metal Hydride, LiPo or LiFe batteries are permitted as a propulsion pack.
 Dimensions and weight restrictions are fixed in each class Rules and regulations.
 Turning down cells on a lathe to gain weight is not permitted.
-The nominal Voltage of a single NiMh (max. height of the cell with expansions 45 mm) cell may not exceed 1.2 V, for Lipo the nominal Voltage of a single cell cannot exceed 4,23V and for LiFePo not higher then 3,80Vper cell.
+The nominal Voltage of a single NiMh (max. height of the cell with expansions 45 mm) cell may not exceed 1,42V, for LiPo the nominal Voltage of a single cell cannot exceed 4,23V and for LiFe not higher then 3,65V per cell.
 Overcharging of batteries is not allowed.
-This is the case when at the Voltage check a Voltage is measured higher then the maximum Voltage multiplied by the number of cells used.
+This is the case when at the Voltage check a Voltage is measured higher than the maximum Voltage multiplied by the number of cells used.
 If this is the case, the competitor has over charged the cells, or used an inappropriate charge mode in order to obtain a higher Voltage.
 The competitor is then disqualified for that heat.
 The competitor has to state the type and number of cells used to the people in charge of weighing and measuring batteries.

-Pressing Lipo cells or NiMh cells that have "ballooned" in any device to press them back into their original shape and size, whether it be before use, after charging or after a race in- or outside of a boat is strictly forbidden out of a Safety aspect.
+Pressing LiPo cells or NiMh cells that have "ballooned" in any device to press them back into their original shape and size, whether it be before use, after charging or after a race, in - or outside of a boat, is strictly forbidden for reasons of safety.
 Batteries that have "ballooned" should not be used anymore for safety reasons.
 On a second offense, the competitor will be disqualified.

-The disposal of batteries of any kind in non approved containers on the grounds or in the wild is strictly forbidden.
+The disposal of batteries of any kind in non-approved containers on the grounds or in the wild is strictly forbidden.
 On a second offense the offender will be expelled from the whole event.
 The Organizer has to make sure proper approved containers are available for the disposal of batteries.